What’s the most common style essence?

 This is because when you average together a bunch of faces, the averaged face starts to look very, well, average—the spacing between the eyes, for example, and all the other features becomes very regular, not especially far apart or close together.

-So while It’s possible Classic is the third most common essence, we probably can’t conclude that from typing averaged faces.
+So while it’s possible Classic is the third most common essence, we probably can’t conclude that from typing averaged faces.

 These faces appear to have generally similar proportions (i.e., distances between the features) to what we see on most faces.